jessegilbride/shopping-list-v2/README.md

-# shopping-list-v2
+# Shopping List App (v2)

+> A basic shopping list written in vanilla JS.

-This second version of the shopping list app used a more structured set of functionality that focuses on rendering an array that holds the state of the app, as opposed to directly affecting the DOM.
+This second version of the shopping list app uses a more structured set of functionality that focuses on rendering an array that holds the state of the app, as opposed to directly affecting the DOM.